What is automatic enrolment for employees?

 Once you have been auto-enrolled, the pension company will write to you with a welcome pack telling you everything you need to know about being a member of their scheme and how it works, from logging into your online account for the first time (most pension companies allow you to keep track of your pension pot online) to what happens to your money if you die.

 To make things easier for employers, the Government has set up a simple, low-cost ‘default’ scheme called the National Employment Savings Trusts (NEST) which employers may use if they wish.
 You may well end up in NEST therefore and you can find out more about it on their website.

 Why have I not been automatically enrolled when I think I should have been?

-- from the date an employee first becomes eligible, if this is after the staging date
+- from the date an employee first becomes eligible for auto-enrolment,

 If your employer chooses to postpone you, then they should write to you and let you know.
 Please note that you can choose to opt in to the pension scheme during the postponement period.

 If you still think that you should have been automatically enrolled into a workplace pension but have not been, ask your employer why.
 If you are not satisfied with the reason they give you, see Problems with auto-enrolment below.